 Challenge number Detail of challenge 1 Addressing learning gaps For a variety of reasons (Covid, SEND, other environment factors), some children have developed gaps in their learning, which have had detrimental impact on their outcomes.
 There is a significant PP attainment gap across the school in reading, writing and maths.
-2 Low Entry Attainment On entry in to school, the Pupil Premium group are significantly below expectations in all areas despite many pupils being entitled to and accessing Nursery sessions from the age of two.
+2 Low Entry Attainment On entry into school, the Pupil Premium group are significantly below expectations in all areas despite many pupils being entitled to and accessing Nursery sessions from the age of two.
 3 Weak Language and Communication Skills Pupil premium pupils enter notably low in these areas and it is a difficulty that many parents also share.
 Furthermore, their use of vocabulary is usually weaker and these pupils are often more reluctant readers.
+Recent health data suggests that 50% of young people across the parish of Watcombe present with some form of speech and language need.
 4 Behaviours and Attitudes Social, Emotional and Mental Health, including behaviour Many pupil premium pupils also have specific social and emotional needs which present as additional barriers to learning.
-They require support to build the fundamental building blocks in their social and emotional development and therefore find it difficult to be 'ready' for learning and finding developing relationship with others a challenge.
+They require support to build the fundamental building blocks in their social and emotional development and therefore find it difficult to be 'ready' for learning and finding developing relationships with others a challenge.
 Furthermore, a significant number of pupils suffer with a variety of ACES and trauma.
 As a result, these pupils often lack an intrinsic drive, self-belief and motivation to learn.
 5 SEND Many pupil premium pupils also have specific SEND needs, which present as additional barriers to learning.
 6 Attendance Under resourced pupils attend school less frequently than their peers and as a result their outcomes and progress are poor in comparison.
 7 Environmental Factors Several under-resourced families struggle outside of school with a variety of environmental factors e.g. poverty / deprivation, health issues and domestic violence.
 These can impact on all of the above factors.